DevExpress/testcafe/docs/articles/documentation/recipes/basics/test-file-upload.md

         .click('#upload-btn');
 ```

 This sends the selected files to the server.
 Note that with TestCafe, you don't need to click the `<input type="file">` element itself to select the files.
-Such a click calls a native file selection dialog, which TestCafe can't interact with or close.

 You can use the [clearUpload](../../reference/test-api/testcontroller/clearupload.md) action to empty the `<input>`.